nachoSO/CarND-Vehicle-Detection-master/writeup_template.md

 ###Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Here is a list of the problems that I faced along the realization of this project:
+-

+The pipeline is probably likely to fail when two cars are very close, it is necessary to bound better the bounding box!.
+In the same way, there could be problems when there is a car approaching from the front, as it is mentioned above it is ne
+As a future work I would like to refine and play with these parameters.

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.